Wsamson12/COMPS381Fproject-group7/README.md

 - **Sign Up Steps:**
   1. Navigate to the registration page.
-  2. Fill out the form with the required information (username, password, email, etc.).
+  2. Fill out the form with the required information (username, password).
   3. Click the "Register" button to create a new account.
+  4. If regristration sucessful message shows up, meaning account has been sucessfully created

 #### Login/Logout Pages

+The following are the general process of login in, the information of the user are for testing intput:

 - **Valid Login Information:**

   - Username: `t01`
-  - Password: `12101` （it will be hashed due to security reason)
+  - Password: `12101` （it will be hashed due to security)
 - **Sign In Steps:**

   1. Navigate to the login page.
   2. Enter the username and password.
   3. Click the "Login" button to access the system.
-  4. To logout, click the "Logout" button in the navigation menu.
+  4. To logout, click the "Logout" button in the navigation menu of the book system home page.

 #### CRUD Web Pages